CryptoTerps/Crypto-Touchbar-for-Mac/README.md

 I am not the original author of the main script.
 I merely improved, optimized, and extended it to support more cryptocurrencies and other features.

 The original idea came from [This Steemit Article](https://steemit.com/neo/@awesomemo/get-the-latest-price-of-neo-on-your-macbook-touchbar) and [KrunkoSaurus' Github](https://github.com/krunkosaurus/bettertouchtool-crypto).
-Still some people have mentioned wanting to donate so here's how if you'd like! :

-1. Donate Ethereum: 0xef85168a3E7d6D69Ba6A4Ea055F651E49f7A89De
-2. Donate Bitcoin: 1DoKTRb3XmQwcEtjLQq9Yb6SoeMBbnEBAr
-3. Donate NEO: AL6gNUhvUFZ1ywYo3rPyNzojJXLPiJPcXz

 # History